Setting up your first home

 - Make sure the place is safe

-Ask to check the gas certificate and any smoke alarms and carbon monoxide alarms.
+Ask to check the electrical safety report, gas certificate and any smoke alarms and carbon monoxide alarms.
 Check there are no repairs needed on the property.

 Check out the local area – would you feel safe coming home at night?